National Hockey League: Season structure

-The National Hockey League season is divided into a preseason (September and early October), a regular season (from early October through early to mid-April) and a postseason (the Stanley Cup playoffs).
+The National Hockey League season is divided into a preseason (September and early October), a regular season (from early October through early to mid-April) and a postseason (the Stanley Cup playoffs) that runs until June.

 Teams usually hold a summer showcase for prospects in July and participate in prospect tournaments, full games that do not feature any veterans, in September.
 Full training camps begin in mid-to-late September, including a preseason consisting of six to eight exhibition games.
 Split squad games, in which parts of a team's regular season roster play separate games on the same day, are occasionally played during the preseason.

 During the regular season, clubs play each other in a predefined schedule.
 Since 2021, in the regular season, all teams play 82 games: 41 games each of home and road, playing 26 games in their own geographic division—four against five of their seven other divisional opponents, plus three against two others; 24 games against the eight remaining non-divisional intra-conference opponents—three games against every team in the other division of its conference; and 32 against every team in the other conference twice—home and road.

 The league's regular season standings are based on a point system.
 Two points are awarded for a win, one point for losing in overtime or a shootout, and zero points for a loss in regulation.
 At the end of the regular season, the team that finishes with the most points in each division is crowned the division champion, and the league's overall leader is awarded the Presidents' Trophy.

 The Stanley Cup playoffs, which go from April to the beginning of June, are an elimination tournament where two teams play against each other to win a best-of-seven series in order to advance to the next round.
 The final remaining team is crowned the Stanley Cup champion.
 Eight teams from each conference qualify for the playoffs: the top three teams in each division plus the two conference teams with the next highest number of points.
-The two conference champions proceed to the Stanley Cup Finals.
+The two conference champions proceed to the Stanley Cup Final.
 In all rounds, the higher-ranked team is awarded home-ice advantage, with four of the seven games played at this team's home venue.
-In the Stanley Cup Finals, the team with the most points during the regular season has home-ice advantage.
+In the Stanley Cup Final, the team with the most points during the regular season has home-ice advantage.